-The Purpose of the Monastery
+The Purpose of the Monastery: Seek Things Above

 A monastery should be a place on earth that points to heaven.
-Saint Benedict established his monastery as a “school of the Lord’s service” so that its monks could learn the life of Christian charity, for nothing points to God more eloquently than love.
+St. Benedict established his monastery as a “school of the Lord’s service” so that its monks could learn the life of Christian charity, for nothing points to God more eloquently than love.
 The good order of the monastery is meant to reflect the obedience of God’s creation.
 Its chanting of psalms is an echo of the heavenly choirs of angels and saints, and the hospitality it offers the guest becomes an invitation to come away for a while and set one’s heart on God alone.

 The monastic way of life helps people find God even when they didn’t realize they were looking for him.